 A new FAQ section on business closures has been added to the business support website.
 Government advice is that people can travel to and from work, but only where the work they do absolutely cannot be done from home.
 With the exception of the organisations covered in the link above, the Government has not required any other businesses to close.

-The Government has launched a portal for the registration of offers of help, which can be found here: https://www.smartsurvey.co.uk/s/L5B32S/
+The Government’s portal for registration of offers of help can be found here: https://www.smartsurvey.co.uk/s/L5B32S/

 The Department for Education, with the support of DCMS, has launched a new online learning platform The Skills Toolkit (www.gov.uk/theskillstoolkit).
 The platform offers a range of courses at all levels, from introductory to advanced, which were chosen in consultation with top businesses and education experts.
 It’s open to everyone, whether they have recently been furloughed and want to learn new skills, are out of work and looking to build up their CV, or if they’re just keen to keep their mind healthy and skills sharp during this time.